Number squeezed and fragmented states of strongly interacting bosons in a double well: Truncated Basis Models for an Interacting BEC in a Double Well

-one can equivalently regard an $N$ particle two-mode system as a spin-$N/2$ system, with the Fock states being the states of definite angular momentum projection in the $z$ direction.

-We can now interpret the terms of the two-mode Hamiltonian in the context of this Fock basis as follows, where we have omitted the coefficients of the operators for brevity:
+The natural basis for the two-mode Hamiltonian is a Fock basis $\ket{n}$, where $\ket{n}$ consists of the fully-symmetrized state with $n$ particles in the $\psi_{l}(\mathbf{r})$ state and $N-n$ particles in the $\psi_{r}(\mathbf{r})$ state, i.e., $\ket{n} = \ket{n}_{l}\ket{N-n}_{r}$.
+We can interpret the terms of the two-mode Hamiltonian, Eq.~\eqref{eq:2modeham}, in the context of this Fock basis as follows (where we have omitted the coefficients of the operators for brevity):